annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 sysdig chisels are Lua scripts that can be invoked from the sysdig command line, hook into the sysdig engine, and can be used to extend sysdig with advanced funcionality.

-Chisels talk with sysdig using of three separate interfaces:
+Chisels talk with sysdig using three separate interfaces:
 * the sysdig library, with functions to interact with the main program
 * the evt library, used to extract information from a captured event
 * a set of callbacks that get called when something interesting happens, e.g. when an event is received